kagalle/objective-gentoo/gentoo_install_guide.rst

 Contraints:

 * x86-64 (AMD64 or Intel 64)
-* UEFI only
+* Use UEFI to boot (as apposed to BIOS or CSM)
+* Use rEFInd as a boot manager (as apposed to trying to boot directly from UEFI or using Grub)
 * Install using Gentoo minimal install iso on a thumbdrive created on an existing desktop linux install with a browser available
 * Downloads from my nearest mirror site
-* Plain GPT partitions with / (root), /efi, swap (and optionally /home)
+* Plain GPT partitions with / (root), /boot (including efi), swap (and optionally /home).
+This is apposed to using any sort of raid or LVM.
-* ext4 for file-systems
-* OpenRC
+* OpenRC (as apposed to using systemd for init)
 * Desktop profile and matching Stage3 file
+* Use the pre-built Gentoo binary kernel
+* DHCP used for networking
 * Install binary packages whenever possible
-* Use EFI-stub for boot loading
-* XFCE4
 * DHCP for network setup
 * The choice of system logger, cron, time sync

-Assumptions:

-* Partitioning method
-* DHCP used for networking
-*

 ------------------------------------------------

 Create bootable media
 =====================

-Using an existing linux installation, create a removable thumb-drive that can boot the destination machine.
+Using an existing linux installation (or a machine that is started using SystemRescueCD or similar), create a removable thumb-drive that can boot the destination machine.
 This live-CD environment will contain the scripts and utilities needed to prepare the destination machine to boot Gentoo directly.
 Existing machines with other operating systems can be used to create this live-CD, but the steps would be somewhat different.
 The name "live-CD" matches the assigned host-name when the system is running - it can be any sort of removable media, like a CD-ROM or a flash-drive.

 #.
 Manually find your nearest mirror - go to ``https://www.gentoo.org/downloads/mirrors/`` and make note of the https URL of the mirror you choose.